 - Biden proposes setting aside a four-year, $4-billion aid package for Central America, making the aid dependent on factors, including reductions in gang and gender-based violence, improvements in education, and the implementation of anti-corruption measures.

 - His platform does not include funding for extending existing border fencing, though it’s unclear where he stands on the issue.

-These are positions of candidates who have dropped out of the race since this article was first published:
+These are positions of candidates who dropped out of the race after this article was first published.

 - As part of the U.S. Senate’s bipartisan effort to pass a comprehensive immigration reform bill in 2013, the senior senator from Colorado helped negotiate legislation that would have established a pathway to citizenship for certain undocumented immigrants, expanded visa options, and set aside funding for 700 miles of border fencing.
 Though the 2013 bill died in the U.S. House of Representatives, Bennet continues to support these measures, including extending the U.S.-Mexico border fence if experts recommend it.

 - The billionaire businessman supports creating a pathway to citizenship for undocumented immigrants and increasing foreign aid to curb immigration, describing doing so as a “no brainer” in an interview with The San Diego Union Tribune, adding that, “This country needs more immigrants and we should be out looking for immigrants.”
 In the same interview, he described building a border wall as “impractical” and said he doesn’t “like the look of it,” in contrast to Trump’s claim to be building a “beautiful” one.
 He later vowed to stop its construction if elected president.